Food Tour in Rouen

-Use this page as a starting point for a Rouen walking tour, a free self-guided route, or the Roamee app for Rouen.
+Use this page as a starting point for a Rouen walking tour, a free route, or the Roamee app for Rouen.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The old town is compact and entirely walkable.
 Start at the cathedral and follow the pedestrian streets north to the Gros-Horloge.